sound

 A song is a musical composition performed by the human voice.
 The voice often carries the melody (a series of distinct and fixed pitches) using patterns of sound and silence.
 Songs have a structure to them, such as the common ABA form, and are usually made of sections that are repeated or performed with variation later.
 A song without instruments is said to be a cappella.

 Written words created specifically for music, or for which music is specifically created, are called lyrics.
 If a pre-existing poem is set to composed music in classical music, it is an art song.
 Songs that are sung on repeated pitches without distinct contours and patterns that rise and fall are called chants.
-Songs composed in a simple style that are learned informally "by ear" are often referred to as folk songs.
+Songs composed in a simple style that are learned informally by ear are often referred to as folk songs.
 Songs composed for the mass market, designed to be sung by professional singers who sell their recordings or live shows, are called popular songs.
 These songs, which have broad appeal, are often composed by professional songwriters, composers, and lyricists; art songs are composed by trained classical composers for concert or recital performances.
-Songs are performed in studios and an audio recording is made, or they are performed "live" for audience.
+Songs are performed in studios and an audio recording is made, or they are performed live for audience.
 (In some cases a song may be performed live and simultaneously recorded.)
 Songs may also appear in theatre (e.g., opera), films and TV shows.

 A song may be for a solo singer, a lead singer supported by background singers, a duet, trio, or larger ensemble involving more voices singing in harmony, although the term is generally not used for large classical music vocal forms including opera and oratorio, which use terms such as aria and recitative instead.[1]
 A song can be sung without accompaniment by instrumentalists (a cappella) or accompanied by instruments.
 In popular music, a singer may perform with an acoustic guitarist, pianist, organist, accordionist, or a backing band.
 In jazz, a singer may perform with a single pianist, a small combo (such as a trio or quartet), or with a big band.
 A Classical singer may perform with a single pianist, a small ensemble, or an orchestra.
-In jazz and blues, singers often learn songs "by ear" and they may improvise some melody lines.
+In jazz and blues, singers often learn songs by ear and they may improvise some melody lines.
 In Classical music, melodies are written by composers in sheet music format, so singers learn to read music.

 Songs with more than one voice to a part singing in polyphony or harmony are considered choral works.
 Songs can be broadly divided into many different forms and types, depending on the criteria used.
 Through semantic widening, a broader sense of the word "song" may refer to instrumentals, such as the 19th century Songs Without Words pieces for solo piano.[2][3][4]

 Art songs are songs created for performance by classical artists, often with piano or other instrumental accompaniment, although they can be sung solo.
 Art songs require strong vocal technique, an understanding of language, diction, and poetry for interpretation.
 Though such singers may also perform popular or folk songs on their programs, these characteristics and the use of poetry are what distinguish art songs from popular songs.
 Art songs are a tradition from most European countries, and now other countries with classical music traditions.
-German-speaking communities use the term art song ("Kunstlied") to distinguish so-called "serious" compositions from folk songs (Volkslied).
+German-speaking communities use the term art song ("Kunstlied") to distinguish so-called serious compositions from folk songs (Volkslied).
 The lyrics are often written by a poet or lyricist and the music separately by a composer.
 Art songs may be more formally complicated than popular or folk songs, though many early Lieder by the likes of Franz Schubert are in simple strophic form.
 The accompaniment of European art songs is considered as an important part of the composition.
 Some art songs are so revered that they take on characteristics of national identification.

 Art songs emerge from the tradition of singing romantic love songs, often to an ideal or imaginary person and from religious songs.
 The troubadours and bards of Europe began the documented tradition of romantic songs, continued by the Elizabethan lutenists.
 Some of the earliest art songs are found in the music of Henry Purcell.
 The tradition of the romance, a love song with a flowing accompaniment, often in triple meter, entered opera in the 19th century and spread from there throughout Europe.
 It expanded into popular music and became one of the underpinnings of popular songs.
 While a romance generally has a simple accompaniment, art songs tend to have complicated, sophisticated accompaniments that underpin, embellish, illustrate or provide contrast to the voice.
 Sometimes the accompaniment performer has the melody, while the voice sings a more dramatic part.